 Where is Kamikochi?

 Kamikochi is a scenic valley, located at an altitude of 1,500m in Nagano Prefecture.
 It lies in between Matsumoto and Takayama city, which is why it is a popular side-trip from the two cities.
 If you look at the map, it is right in the middle of the country so the distance to Kamikochi from both Tokyo and Nagoya is almost the same.
 However, getting to Kamikochi from Tokyo is a little more convenient due to the more frequent direct bus service.

-Things to know before going
+Things to know before going to Kamikochi

 Kamikochi isn’t open for visitors all year.
 The official opening period is from April 17 until November 15 of every year and it closes in the wintertime due to heavy snow.
 During closing season, no shops or restaurants remain open inside the park, which means of course no bus going inside, either.
 The only way to go there is by walking.

 No private car policy

 If you’re thinking of renting a car and driving around on your own, you need to know that private cars are not allowed inside Kamikochi.
 The reasons are to prevent noise and air pollution, and also to ease traffic and congestion.
 Visitors with private cars must park at Sawando parking if they are coming from the Matsumoto side, or at Akandana Parking if they come from the Takayama side.
 Then, use a public bus to get to Kamikochi.

 Although hotel prices inside the park are relatively high (from 20,000 to 60,000 yen), to fully enjoy the natural wonders, we recommend you stay overnight in Kamikochi for at least one night.
 If you have a limited budget, you can opt to go camping or stay in a well-equipped cabin at Konashidaira Campsite, managed by the Nihon Alps Kankou.
 This campsite is the closest one to the bus terminal.